grzesiek-galezowski/tdd-ebook/manuscript/170_TellDoNotAsk.md

 A Quick Retrospective
 ---------------------

-In this chapter, Benjamin learned that the composability of objects (not to mention clarity) is reinforced when interactions between them are: abstract, logical and stable.
+In this chapter, Benjamin learned that the composability of an object (not to mention clarity) is reinforced when interactions between it and its peers are: abstract, logical and stable.
 Also, he discovered, with Johnny's help, that it is further strengthened by following a design style where objects are told what to do instead of asked to give away information to